beleidy/unsupervised-image-clustering/ReadMe.md

 I theorised that we can use KMeans clustering to seperate unlabelled images of different entitites after using ConvNets to transform them into a more meaningful representation.

 I use the convolutional layers of Keras's VGGNet model with ImageNet weights to transform cat and dog images.
-I then use Principal Component Analysis (PCA) for dimensionality reduction, before passing the new representation to a KMeans algorithm for seperation (labelling).
+I then use Principal Component Analysis (PCA) for dimensionality reduction, before passing the new representation to a KMeans clustering algorithm for seperation (labelling).

 This is implemented in [capstone.ipynb](capstone.ipynb) where you can find more details about what the code is achieving.